What Is a C-Section?

-Even if you don’t think that you’ll have a C-section, it’s smart to learn what one involves, just in case you need to have one.
+Even if you don’t think you’ll have a C-section, it’s smart to learn what one involves, just in case you need one.
 About 30% of all babies in the U.S. are born via C-section, so they’re fairly common.

 C-sections are safe for mothers and babies.
 But it is major surgery, so you shouldn’t take it lightly.

-Most women who have planned C-sections receive local anesthesia -- either an epidural or a spinal block.
+Most women who have planned C-sections get local anesthesia, either an epidural or a spinal block.
 This will numb you from the waist down, so you won’t feel any pain.
 This type of anesthesia lets you still be awake and aware of what’s going on.
-It’s possible your doctor may offer you general anesthesia, which will put you to sleep, but it’s unlikely for most planned C-sections.
+Your doctor may offer you general anesthesia, which will put you to sleep, but it’s unlikely for most planned C-sections.

-Your doctor will place a screen across your waist, so you won’t be able to see the surgery as it happens.
-He’ll make an incision in your abdomen, then another one in your uterus.
-You won’t feel anything because of the anesthesia.
+The doctor will place a screen across your waist, so you won’t be able to see the surgery as it happens.
+They’ll make one cut in your belly, then another one in your uterus.
+You won’t feel them because of the anesthesia.

-You may feel the doctors pushing or pulling on your middle section as they work to remove your baby from your uterus.
-You may feel nothing, or it may feel like pressure, but it shouldn’t be painful.
+But you may feel the doctors pushing or pulling on your middle section as they work to remove your baby from your uterus.
+You may feel nothing, or it may feel like pressure, but it shouldn’t hurt.

-Once your baby is born, you should be able to hear and see her.
-Your doctor should let you hold her right after the C-section is finished, and if you are planning to breastfeed, you may also be able to try feeding her.
-But not every new mom gets to hold her baby right after a C-section.
+You should be able to hear and see your baby once he or she is born.
+The doctor should let you hold them right after the C-section is finished.
+If you’re planning to breastfeed, you may also be able to try feeding your baby.
+But not every new mom gets to hold their baby right after a C-section.

 Sometimes, babies that are born by C-section have trouble breathing and need help from doctors.
 If this is the case, you should be able to hold your baby after a doctor decides that she’s healthy and stable.